Information for International Students

 International students whose native language is not English (regardless of current residency) must provide proof of English proficiency for the Graduate College as outlined in the ASU academic catalog.
 Your application will not be processed without valid proof of English proficiency.
 ASU does not accept TOEFL iBT® Home Edition, TOEFL iBT® Paper Edition, or TOEFL Essentials Exams.

 International students applying to graduate programs in the Department of English at ASU must submit evidence of English proficiency.
-This can be done in one of three ways:
+This can be done in one of the following ways:

-1. One of the following results on a standardized English proficiency test: (a) 100 (iBT) or 600 (PBT) or higher on the TOEFL; (b) 7.0 or higher on the IELTS.
+1. One of the following results on a standardized English proficiency test: (a) 100 or higher on the IBT; (b) 7.0 or higher on the IELTS.
 The MTESOL program will also accept a 68 or higher on the Pearson Test of English Academic (PTEA).

-2. A grade of "A" in all Advanced 2 classes in the ASU Global Launch Program (https://learnenglish.asu.edu/);
+2. A grade of "A" in all Advanced 2 classes in the ASU Global Launch Program.

 A minimum score of 55 on the Test of Spoken English (TSE) or Speaking Proficiency English Assessment Kit (SPEAK) is also required for teaching assistants.